 The other fingers shouldn’t touch the dish!

-Some months back I had mentioned in the Moroccan Tea experience, that the people follow the traditional preparation of Moroccan dishes and beverages in detail.
+A while back I had mentioned in the Moroccan Tea experience, that Moroccan people follow traditional food and drink preparations to the T.

 Old traditions have been preserved over time and were passed over to the generations.

 Tagines may include apricots, dates, prunes, almonds, pickled lemons.
 Aromatic spices such as paprika and cinnamon are added for flavor.

 We usually serve white wine or rose with our chicken tagine.
 A fruity rose makes a great addition.
 Moroccan wines are surprisingly fruity aromatic and perhaps worth a try with this Morrocan chicken tagine.

 Please feel free to share your thoughts and ideas with us in the comment section further below!

 PIN to save for later!

 This post may contain affiliate links that point to things or services that I recommend.
 This may include Amazon, getyourguide and booking.com.
 As an Amazon Associate I earn from qualifying purchases.